Ms Devika Chugh, Counselor & Special Educator at SUNRISE LEARNING

 2. Structure of Activities: Often parents struggle with keeping the child engaged in the activity.
 For this, we must structure for success.
 If the child’s capacity is 10 minutes, you may begin by performing the task for 7 minutes and gradually increasing the duration.
 We must reinforce and reward children when they follow the cues and the set routine.
 The physical area should be structured to ensure it is distraction-free and devoid of a sensorily overloaded environment (too many noises or lights etc.)

 3. Structure of Time: Visual schedules– Provide a sequence of activities indicating when and where a child should be and what task is to be done at a given time.
-Often, instructions are lost in translation or they may not be registered due to a lack of sustained attention.
+Often, instructions are lost in translation or they may not be registered due to lack of sustained attention.
 Verbal language is fleeting and can change rapidly.
-In these cases, visuals are much more effective as they don’t change, are concrete, and remain imbued in our memory for longer.
+In these cases, visuals are much more effective as they don’t change, are concrete and remain imbued in our memory for longer.

-Independence and flexibility– Once the child has learned to follow the schedule and routine regularly and properly, you can play around with the schedule to introduce some flexibility by adding a new task or activity into the set routine.
+Independence and flexibility– Once the child has learnt to follow the schedule and routine regularly and properly, you can play around with the schedule to introduce some flexibility by adding a new task or activity into the set routine.

 Schedules should be prepared to keep in mind the child’s needs.
 The length of the schedule should be optimal and not too overwhelming.
 The schedule should be able to make accommodations to ensure it is acceptable on the child’s worst day as well, when he/she may be having critical meltdowns.
 The schedule should be placed in a neutral and accessible location and you must teach the child how to check the schedule (ideally, the child goes to the schedule).
 The schedule should be portable so that it can be carried along easily, giving more independence when they make their own schedules and follow them.